limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 ### Decryption

 It's obvious that we are looking at some kind of substitution cipher.
-The method to decipher it — is to look for words with repeated characters.
+The method to decipher it—is to look for words with repeated characters.
 For example, straight up we have "Wrnrgir", which is a substitution for "Dimitri".
 As such, the first line is "Hi Dimitri".

-Moving on to the word "zxxvhh", which has two pairs of repeated characters — we can turn to regular expression and a dictionary to help us find the next substitution candidate.
+Moving on to the word "zxxvhh", which has two pairs of repeated characters—we can turn to regular expression and a dictionary to help us find the next substitution candidate.

 ```
 # grep -P '^[a-z]([a-z])\1[a-z]([a-z])\2$' /usr/share/dict/words